danielwu1998/atos-project-spec/README.md

 ## Application Specification

-The application you are tasked to develop is a Spring Boot Help Queue application with full CRUD functionality for practical use as a teaching aid.
+The application you are tasked to develop is a Spring Boot Help Queue application with full CRUD functionality for practical use as a support ticket system.

-The concept is a web-hosted application that learners can access to post help tickets to a publicly accessible help queue.
+The concept is a web-hosted application that Atos employees can access to post help tickets to a publicly accessible help queue.

-Teachers can then use this queue to recognise who has asked for help and who has been waiting the longest.
-When a leaner has received the help they need, they can mark the ticket as "Done".
+Support staff can then use this queue to recognise who has asked for help and who has been waiting the longest.
+When an employee has received the support they need, they can mark the ticket as "Done".

 The full specification is detailed in the Technical Specification document provided with this project outline.